Conditional Diffusion Guidance under Hard Constraint: A Stochastic Analysis Approach: Numerical experiments

 In this section, we illustrate how our Conditional Diffusion Guidance framework can produce controlled perturbations of high-dimensional return distributions, allowing one to probe the sensitivity of portfolio-level risk and tail behavior under targeted distributional shifts while preserving realistic dependence structures.
 Specifically, we apply our CDG-ML and CDG-MCL algorithms to real-world financial data and evaluate its economic relevance in constructing \cite{guo2025diffusiongenerativemodelsmeet}: (1) equal weight portfolios, (2) Markowitz minimum variance portfolios \cite{Portfolio1952}, and (3) risk parity portfolios \cite{Qian2005RiskParity}.

-We use daily log-return data for U.S. stocks: AAPL, AMZN, TSLA, JPM from June 30, 2010, to April 12, 2023.
+We use daily log-return data for U.S. stocks: AAPL, AMZN, TSLA, JPM from August 25th, 2016, to October 19th, 2023 as the training set.
 We applied a mild 0.5\% winsorization to the data, removed weekday (Monday–Friday) seasonal effects, and standardized the series by dividing by its long-term standard deviation.
 We use standardized daily log-return data to construct a joint dataset of $d$ stocks over a rolling window of $N$ consecutive days.
 Each window is shifted by one day to create overlapping samples.
 In our setting, $N = 64$ (approximately three months) and $d = 4$.

-We choose our \textit{guidance set S} to be some stress scenario, e.g. selecting certain stocks whose cumulative log returns over the last $k$ days fall below a specified threshold (In our setting, let TSLA last 10 days cumulative log-return smaller than -10\%).
+We choose the \textit{guidance set $S$} to represent a stress scenario; for example, $S$ may consist of paths where the cumulative log return of selected stocks over the last $k$ days falls below a prescribed threshold.
+In our setting, we take $S$ to be the event that TSLA’s cumulative log return over the last 10 days is less than $-5\%$.
 We then apply three portfolio management strategies: (1) equal weight, (2) Markowitz minimum variance, and (3) risk parity on the first $N - k$ days of the $N \times d$ data generated by CDG-ML and CDG-MCL, respectively.

-The resulting portfolios are evaluated by comparing their cumulative returns over the final $m$ days ($m \leq k$) with those observed under real market conditions, where the same subset of stocks exhibits cumulative log returns below the threshold.
+The resulting portfolios are evaluated by comparing their cumulative returns over the last $m$ days ($m \leq k$) with those observed under real market conditions, where the same subset of stocks exhibits cumulative log returns below the threshold.
 In our empirical example, we set $k = 10$ and $m = 5$.
-The detailed pipeline is shown in Appendix \ref{algo:portfolio_eval}.
+The detailed pipeline is shown in Algorithm \ref{algo:portfolio_eval}.

-In our inference process, we employ the DDIM sampler, a deterministic sampler obtained by discretizing the probability-flow ODE of the diffusion model (see \cite[Section 5.1]{TZ24tut}).
+For the inference (sampling) process, we employ the DDIM sampler, a deterministic sampler obtained by discretizing the probability-flow ODE of the diffusion model (see \cite[Section 5.1]{TZ24tut}).
 As discussed in Section \ref{sc:reinforce}, we adopt a guidance scale $\eta >0$ to adjust the magnituide of guidance, with the sampler \eqref{eq:guideA} or \eqref{eq:guideB}.
 Further, we take

 with linear noise schedules $\beta(t) = \beta_{\text{min}} + (\beta_{\text{max}}-\beta_{\text{min}})\,t$ for $0 \le t \le 1$.

 Moreover, using the idea that the step size should be scheduled according to the noise level \cite{song2020improvedtechniquestrainingscorebased}, we build the VP-SDE time grid by spacing time points according to the noise level.
 This produces a decreasing time grid that allocates smaller steps when approaching the final stage.